About Our Facilities

 The Admissions House, on the corner of Camden Avenue and Loblolly Lane, contains administrative offices and meeting rooms for the Office of Admissions staff.
 Admissions Information Sessions are offered at 9:30 a.m. and 1:30 p.m.
 Monday-Friday preceding a 10 a.m. or 2 p.m. campus tour.

-The Alumni House, on Camden Avenue opposite the Holloway Hall entrance, serves alumni gatherings and houses the offices of Alumni Relations and Annual Giving.
+The Alumni House, on Camden Avenue opposite the Holloway Hall entrance, serves alumni gatherings and houses the offices of Alumni Engagement and Annual Giving.

 Outdoor Athletics Facilities

 Outdoor Athletics Facilities include a multi-use stadium; varsity fields for baseball, field hockey, football, lacrosse, soccer and softball; practice fields; an all-weather, 400-meter track; lighted intramural fields; two sand volleyball courts; and 12 tennis courts featuring plexi-pave surfaces with six lighted for night play.
 The baseball diamond features an Astroturf infield, the only one in the state.